AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex3.md

 https://adobeioruntime.net/api/v1/web/mmeewis-ns/aep-segment/getSegmentDefinitionsForLdapIncludingAll.json?ldap=<your ldap>
 ```

-The response will have quite a few segments that start with **all**, it should also include **&lt;your ldap&gt; - Luma Sports Fan** segment.
+The response will have quite a few segments that start with **all**, it should also include **your ldap - Luma Sports Fan** segment.
 If not, then you naming of the segment is probably not correct:

 ```json
 {